Luftare/poor-ci/readme.md

 # Poor CI

 A simple server to listen to github hooks and to run scripts.
 It can be used to automatically keep deployments up-to-date without having to ssh to the machine.
+The idea is simple: a server is actively listening to `POST` calls to a given port.
+Once receiving a call, it will check if the caller has used the correct secret and if so, executes given (`ci.json` --> `events.push`) bash script.

+## How to install

+`npm i -g Luftare/poor-ci`

 ## Getting started

-1. Generate `ci.json` with contents of:
+1. Create `ci.json` with contents of:

 ```json
 {